Subscription for 1st tranche of Sovereign Gold Bonds 2021-22 from May 17

-New Delhi, May 12 (IANS) The Centre has issued the schedule for the Sovereign Gold Bonds Scheme 2021-22 and the subscription for the first tranche of the scheme will open on May 17.
+New Delhi: The Centre has issued the schedule for the Sovereign Gold Bonds Scheme 2021-22 and the subscription for the first tranche of the scheme will open on May 17.

 The overall issuance will be done in six tranches from May September.